Theory of Ca$_{10}$Cr$_7$O$_{28}$ as a bilayer breathing-kagome magnet: Classical thermodynamics and semi-classical dynamics: Dynamical properties of BBK model in field

 The curl--free condition is also encoded in the correlation function as a pinch point, but this time rotated by $\pi/2$ with respect to those of the divergence--free bands

 Once again, the associated singularity is imprinted on the dynamical spin structure factor

 where $\omega^\lambda ({\bf q})$ is the energy of the associated (dispersing) bands.
-However, because the bands associated with zero--curl states have a finite dispersion, this singularity appears not as a pinch--point but as a pair of half moons in cross-sections at constant energy [Fig.~\ref{fig:Sperp_2T_HalfMoon}].
+However, because the bands associated with zero--curl states have a finite dispersion, this singularity appears not as a pinch--point but as a pair of half moons in cross-sections at constant energy [compare Fig.~\ref{fig:Sperp_2T_HalfMoon} with Fig.~\ref{fig:BK.pinch.point}d].

+Comparing quantitative results for the BBK model [Fig.~\ref{fig:BBK.pinch.point}] with those for a single BK layer [Fig.~\ref{fig:BK.pinch.point}], we see that interlayer coupling has relatively little effect on bands carrying pinch points and half moons.
+This reflects the fact that the interlayer coupling $J_0 \approx -0.08\ \text{meV}$ is small compared with the splitting of the bands $\Delta_\mathsf{DF} \approx 0.7\ \text{meV}$ [Eq.~(\ref{eq:Delta.DF})].
+This should be contrasted with the situation at low energies, where interlayer coupling plays a crucial role in determining the effective honeycomb lattice model, Eq.~(\ref{eq:H.HC}), and thereby the spiral spin liquid ground state.

-To summarise, the four bands at higher energy are essentially two sets of flat band and dispersive band.
-The excitation of the flat and dispersive band are described by the divergence-free and curl-free components of the vector irrep field living on the two layers of the Kagome lattice.
-This is also known as dynamical spin liquid \cite{Petit2016, benton16, lhotel18}.
-We note that the nature of the dynamical spin liquid living at higher energy is completely different from the genuine spiral spin liquid at low energy of \CCO.
+To summarise, the four bands of transverse spin excitations found in MD simulation of the BBK model at intermediate and high energy [cf. Section~\ref{sec:dynamics.in.high.field}, \ref{sec:field.evolution.of.dynamics}, \ref{sec:dynamics.at.2T}] can be understood as two sets of flat bands, satisfying a zero--divergence condition, and two sets of (weakly) dispersing bands, satisfying a zero--curl condition.
+Each of these bands support specific features in dynamical structure factors --- pinch points and half moons --- which are characteristic of the corresponding local constraint.
+Elsewhere, equivalent features at finite energy have been characterised as a ``dynamical spin liquid'' \cite{Petit2016, benton16, lhotel18}.
+And it is a special feature of the BBK model of \CCO\ that the dynamical spin liquid found at intermediate and higher energies ultimately coexists with a completely different from of the spin liquid at low energy.
+It is the way in which this spiral spin liquid emerges as the ground state, as magnetic field is reduced, that we turn to below.